Is this Program Right for You?

 A student receives three evening meals with the family each week and breakfast daily.
 An additional meal stipend is provided to help defray the cost of some other meals.
 This formula allows a student to have as much or as little interaction with the family as the student desires.
 For a student who wishes to integrate with Belgians and improve her or his French, it's the perfect opportunity.
 However, for a student who wants to live more independently, there is no obligation to spend time with the family.
 Most, if not all, homestay hosts speak English and/or French.

-Students will not know their homestay placements until their arrival in Brussels.
+You will not know your homestay placements until their arrival in Brussels.